It is an indicator of damage or injury along the corticospinal tract.

 In cats, the reticulospinal inhibitory pathway is directed from the motor cortex by parapyramidal fibers that descend medially from the internal capsule and the medial area of the midbrain dorsal to the cerebral peduncle.

-If it can be extrapolated to humans from these studies in the cat, any alteration in the function of this cortico-reticulospinal tract, which is closely applied to the pyramidal tract along its course from the cortex to the segmental levels of the spine, it will release the flexor reflexes, including the Babinski.
+If it can be extrapolated to humans from these studies in the cat, any alteration in the function of this cortico-reticulospinal tract, which is closely applied to the pyramidal tract along its course from the cortex to the segmental levels of the spine, will release the flexor reflexes, including the Babinski.

 For the baby to walk, the synergy of the flexor must be used in the motor cortex as part of the walking pattern.
-With the maturation of the upper motor neuron pathways, the Babinski sign disappears and the big toe descends as the sole is stimulated.
+With the maturation of the upper motor neuron pathways, the Babinski sign disappears, and the big toe descends as the sole is stimulated.